thewalla07/portfolio/content/resume/_index.md

 # Resume
 ### [Download as pdf](/resume/MichaelWallResume.pdf) or [view my LinkedIn](https://linkedin.com/in/thewalla07)
 ## **Summary**
-I am a 4th Year Computer Applications student in Dublin City University graduating in 2017.
+I have just completed my final year of study in Dublin City University.
 I am passionate about technology and I learn new skills with speed and relative ease.
 I consider myself to be intuitive, creative and focused.
 I am always excited to extend the boundaries of my knowledge, and strive to work with like-minded individuals.
 My hobbies include making art, writing music and tweaking Linux.

 ## **Experience**
 ### **Vocational Intern,** ***SAP SSC (Ireland) Ltd***
-#### *2 June 2015 – Present*
+#### *2 June 2015 – May 2017*
 I am part of the first 20 students to be selected for this innovative Cooperative Learning program.
 I have had two major roles during my time at SAP:

 - SAP HANA Support Engineer:  Problem solving application and database issues in SAP HANA; resolving customer problems; creation of Knowledge Base Articles for the use of my team.